 Elizabeth was a respectable woman married to Zechariah, a member of the Jerusalem priesthood.
-She was past menopause, her husband was elderly, and she had given up hoping for child.
-But Elizabeth’s life took an unexpected turn.
+She was past menopause, her husband was elderly, and she had given up hoping for a child.
+But her life took an unexpected turn.
 She became pregnant, to the amazement of all.

-While she was pregnant with the future John the Baptist, she gave shelter to her young cousin Mary of Nazareth who, pregnant with Jesus and unmarried, may have been fleeing from the anger of her family.
-At their meeting, each recognizes that they and their children will be an extraordinary part of God’s plan for humanity
+While she was pregnant with the future John the Baptist, she gave shelter to her young cousin Mary of Nazareth.
+Mary, pregnant with Jesus and unmarried, may have been fleeing from the anger of her family.
+When the women met, each knew that they and their children would be an extraordinary part of God’s plan.

 A few months later Elizabeth bore the son she had always hoped for.
 She named him ‘John’.
-He was circumcised, and Zechariah regains his speech and hearing.
+He was circumcised, and Zechariah regained his speech and hearing.

-Luke wanted to say, loud and clear, that John and Jesus both came from a respectable, well-connected family, so he began by pointing out that not one but both John’s parents came from a priestly family, and that Elizabeth’s father was a priest – this is what is meant by ‘daughter of Aaron’.
-Her husband Zechariah was a member of the priestly order of Abijah.
+He began by pointing out that not one but both John’s parents came from a priestly family, and that Elizabeth’s father was a priest – this is what is meant by ‘daughter of Aaron’.

 Despite her impeccable family background, Elizabeth was barren.
 In those days childlessness was not just a misfortune, it was a disgrace (see Genesis 16:4, 11; 29:32; 30:1, 1 Samuel 1:5-6, 11, 2:5, 7-8).